FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. figure:: robot_peripherals/123.png
    :align: center
-   :width: 3in
+   :width: 6in

 .. centered:: Figure 8.7-18 Sets the control mode for the extension axis

-**Step4**: Flip the Add extension axis commands interface to the bottom, click the "Apply" button, and close the Add extension axis commands interface.
+**Step4**: Flip the Add extension axis commands interface to the bottom, click the "Apply" button.

 .. figure:: robot_peripherals/124.png
    :align: center
-   :width: 3in
+   :width: 6in

 .. centered:: Figure 8.7-19 Apply the extension axis commands